Web-Projects-Course/html-in-class-exercise/README.md

 #### 5. Nested tags

 Now that we have tags most everything on the page.
 Lets add some tags to emphasize certain content.
 Paragraph and heading tags are known as *block* tags.
 Which means they create a block or box around their content.
-In our simple page this simple means a newline with some space between it and the next element.
+In our simple page this means a newline with some space between it and the next element.
 You can also create inline elements, which can surround an element without moving it to a new line.

-Lets use two inline tags to draw attention to some of the text on the page.
+* **Use the *&lt;strong&gt;* tag to make the word "free" in the "Inspection of the machines..." paragraph stand out.
+* **Use the *&lt;em&gt;* tag to emphasize the address in the final paragraph.